BrenoFariasdaSilva/University/Distributed Systems/Activity 03 - XDR External Data Representation/README.md

 ```

 ## How to run
-In order to run this project, you need to open at least two terminals inside this folder, one inside the client directory e another inside the server directory.
+In order to run this project, you need to open two terminals.
-#### ***Important note:*** The order of which terminal you open first is important, so make sure you follow the order below.
+#### ***Important notes:*** The order of which terminal you open first is important, so make sure you follow the order below.
+Also, as i'm using MongoDB, you can install [MongoDB Compass](https://www.mongodb.com/try/download/compass) to see the database in a more friendly way.
 * On the server terminal, type:
     ```bash
-    make
+    make server
     ```
 * On the client terminal, type:
     ```bash
+    make client
     ```
 ## How to use